urnafiz/AIVUS/README.md

 AIVUS is full form of artificial intelligence and virtual university system

-This is State University of Bangladesh project
+It is a project of State University of Bangladesh

 Semester: Spring 2020